That's What Daddy Wants

-That's What Daddy Wants is the second album by the American country musician Wayne Hancock, released in 1997.
+That's What Daddy Wants is the second album by the American musician Wayne Hancock, released in 1997.
 It was his first to be released on Ark21.

 Production

 Recorded in three days, the album was produced by Lloyd Maines.
 Joel Guzman played accordion on "87 Southbound".
 "Brand New Cadillac" was initially recorded for a Clash tribute album.
 Hancock used a drummer on three songs.

 Critical reception

 The Washington Post stated: "As a songwriter, Hancock simply recycles the two-step rhythms, three-chord changes, 12-bar blues, four-lane highways and two-women troubles of his favorite old records.
 He invests this ordinary material with exceptional life, however, thanks to the irresistible vitality of his vocals."
 The Los Angeles Times thought that the album "may be edgy, but it's the edginess of a guy having a good time playing music that's all the more fun because it is so out of step with the mannerly country music of current fashion."

 AllMusic wrote that "retro is perfectly fine when it's done as well as this."